 Psalm 81 is a great reminder to check up our hearts and look again to God as the Source of our Strength and Provision.
 We easily get demotivated when we start to compare our existing abilities and resources with the requirements of the work we need to do.

 But God has unlimited resources and capabilities, and He delights when we seek to connect with Him and ask for His help.
 He invites us to open our mouth wide and He will fill it.
-(Psalm 81:10) When we open our mouth in prayer, praise, and thanksgiving, God is filling us with what we need.
+(Psalm 81:10) When we open our mouths in prayer, praise, and thanksgiving, God is filling us with what we need.
 We need simply to make space and receive it.

 Sometimes we feel demotivated because we have followed our intentions instead of God’s direction.
-It is good to inspect our ways and pray that God is not giving us over to our ambitions, stubborn hearts and our own devices.
+It is good to inspect our ways and pray that God is not giving us over to our ambitions, stubborn hearts, and our own devices.
 (Psalm 81:12)

 #2 Remember Who You Are and the Work You’ve Been Given